acelaya/react-external-link/README.md

 ## Usage

-Simple link with no text:
+If you just need a simple link with no custom text:

 ```tsx
 import React from 'react';